tokonoma/2web2ui/docs/testing/README.md

  * Deterministic Test Suite
  * Unit Test First
  * [Sociable Isolation](https://martinfowler.com/articles/practical-test-pyramid.html#SociableAndSolitary) - mock imports in unit tests at your own discretion
- * Explicit, Not Implicit - avoid using [manual mocks](https://jestjs.io/docs/en/manual-mocks)
+ * Explicit, Not Implicit - use `jest.mock` instead of [manual mocks](https://jestjs.io/docs/en/manual-mocks)
- * Assert Outputs Not Internals
+ * Assert Outputs Not Internals - avoid testing private functions; inspect how component state is used in render instead of testing it directly
+ * Inspect More Than Snapshot - avoid using `toMatchSnapshot` for every test case, reviewing snapshots can be error prone and exhausting

 ## Patterns